seykot/worldatlas/README.md

 4. Managing environment setups in VSCode and Jupyter Notebook for different aspects of development.
 5. Ensuring correct package versions in `requirements.txt` for smooth user experience.

+## How to Gain Insights from this App

+- **Birth Rates Trends:** View dynamic data visualizations on various birth-related data.
+- **Agriculture & Agronomic Sustainability:** Illustrating which countries prioritize their Agricultural Land and food production.
+- **CO2 Emissions: Global Concerns:** Comparing emissions across the world to highlight their substantial environmental impacts.
+- **Educational Enrollment Levels of Economic Powerhouses:** Showcasing the strong trend of educational priorities of countries with top economies.
+- **Focus on Higher Education (aka Tertiary):** Explore the varied educational priorities across countries and continents.
+- **Linguistic Variety Explored:** See the prevalence of official languages and the rich tapestry of global linguistic diversity.
+- **Currency & Inflation Dynamics:** Examine CPI changes to find insights about different economic conditions and inflation trends.
+- **Urban Population Leaders:** Identifying leading urbanized nations like China, India, and the USA, and view their GDPs and CO2 Emission levels.
+- **Life Expectancy Factors:** Explore a range of Life Expectancy visualizations and their correlations with other socioeconomic data.
+- **GDP & CO2 Emissions Link:** Better understand the relationship between economic growth and environmental impact.
+- **Economic Indicators Correlation:** Analyze potential correlations and trends within various economic factors.
+- **Education & Birth Rates Connection:** Investigate the complex interaction between education levels and birth rates.
+- **Exploring Economic Trends:** Use charts to interpret correlations and trends in economic indicators for deeper insights.

 ## Benefits for Stakeholders as this App improves

 - **Policy Makers and Strategists:**